In Your Letter: Reception

 Billboard said that "In Your Letter" is "filled with melody and solid hooks."
 Record World said that "a fluffy pop ditty straight from the early sixties."
 Erlewine calls "In Your Letter" a "great album track."
 KRTH program director Bob Hamilton felt that "In Your Letter" was "the most mass appeal cut" on Hi Infidelity and "the strongest cut on the album."
 Epic Records had originally wanted "In Your Letter" to be the follow-up single to the #1 "Keep on Loving You" until the band insisted that "Take It On The Run" should be the 2nd single from Hi Infidelity.
 Upon Richrath's death in 2015, Guitar Aficionado included "In Your Letter" as one of his top 10 finest moments with the band.
 Several of Richrath's obituaries acknowledged the song as one of REO Speedwagon's biggest hits.
 But Hawker complains that the song "is only bearable if you find the phrase 'In your letter, ooh ooh, in your letter' so filled with significance that you are happy to hear it repeated many, many times."

-In Your Letter was included on several of REO Speedwagon's compilation albums, including The Essential REO Speedwagon.
-It has also been included on multi-artist compilations such as Spring Chant – 14 Songs for First Love in 1995.
+"In Your Letter" was included on several of REO Speedwagon's compilation albums, including The Essential REO Speedwagon.

-Randy & the Rainbows covered "In Your Letter" on their 1995 compilation album You're Only Young Twice: Ambient Sound.